On nuclear pasts

 Production Team

-Our production assistants in Hungary and Germany.
+Our producers in Hungary and Germany:

-Dina Darabos (Budapest) works as a project manager, financial manager, and event organiser.
+DINA DARABOS (Budapest) works as a project manager, financial manager, and event organiser.
 She collaborates with organisations and projects in the fields of cultural, civic, and social issues and has been freelancing since 2019.

 She began her career in contemporary art at MODEM in Debrecen, where she served as an exhibition and programme coordinator for seven years.
 She then worked as an exhibition manager at the Museum of Ethnography in Budapest.
 Currently, she is the financial manager of the PAD Foundation, production manager of OFF-Biennale Budapest, and venue manager of the Think for Tomorrow space (formerly Tent without Borders) at the Sziget Festival.
 She has been working with UNICEF Hungary for several years on the implementation of Hungarian child protection projects and was the event manager for the 2023 Conference on the Rights of the Child.